Guest post by Karhlyle Fletcher

 Different parts of the body require different skincare products, and there’s a whole world of CBD topicals out there.
 These include face serums, body lotions and exfoliating creams.

 Due to the lack of federal documentation on CBD topicals, the best method is the guess and check.
 If something seems right for you, buy it and see how it feels on your skin.
-Many companies, such as our own, offer 30-day return policies, so there’s no risk whatsoever.
+Many companies, such as Penguin CBD, offer 30-day return policies, so there’s no risk whatsoever.